jindalabhinav/machine-learning/tic-tac-toe/README.md

         - That means an empty diamond
         - `What next?
 Cardinality`
         - 1 : 1
-      - RandomStrategy IS A PlayingStrategy (Inheritence)
+      - RandomStrategy IS A PlayingStrategy (Inheritance)
-      - MinMaxStrategy IS A PlayingStrategy (Inheritence)
+      - MinMaxStrategy IS A PlayingStrategy (Inheritance)

       ```mermaid
       classDiagram